Long Term Side Effects of Liposuction

 Liposuction is a plastic surgery in which unwanted fat pockets are removed from different body parts.
 Like any other procedure, this surgery has short-term and long-term side effects, most of which are not serious and will go away up to six weeks after the surgery.

-Iran is your destination if you want to eliminate your local stubborn fat deposits and experience as little complication as possible.
+Iran is your destination if you want to eliminate your local stubborn fat deposits and experience as few lipo side effects as possible.

 Contact Raadina Co. for more information about the price of liposuction in Iran, the best hospitals for lipo surgery in Iran, and the best plastic surgeons in the country.